Amaterasu: Amaterasu and Tsukuyomi

-One of the variant legends in the Shoki relates that Amaterasu ordered her brother Tsukuyomi to go down to the terrestrial world (Ashihara-no-Nakatsukuni, the "Central Land of Reed-Plains") and visit the goddess Ukemochi.
+One of the variant legends in the Shoki relates that Amaterasu ordered her sibling Tsukuyomi to go down to the terrestrial world (Ashihara-no-Nakatsukuni, the "Central Land of Reed-Plains") and visit the goddess Ukemochi.
 When Ukemochi vomited foodstuffs out of her mouth and presented them to Tsukuyomi at a banquet, a disgusted and offended Tsukuyomi slew her and went back to Takamagahara.
 This act upset Amaterasu, causing her to split away from Tsukuyomi, thus separating night from day.

 Amaterasu then sent another god, Ame-no-Kumahito (天熊人), who found various food-crops and animals emerging from Ukemochi's corpse.

 Amaterasu had the grains collected and sown for humanity's use and, putting the silkworms in her mouth, reeled thread from them.
 From this began agriculture and sericulture.

 This account is not found in the Kojiki, where a similar story is instead told of Susanoo and the goddess Ōgetsuhime.